Competition Held Each Summer

 Phillip C. and late Beverly Kramer Goldstick are long-time supporters of the mission of the University of Illinois.
 They were married while Phil was pursuing his 1953 Bachelor of Science degree from the College of Business on the Urbana-Champaign campus.
 He followed his impressive academic and athletic career with an equally successful career as an attorney and investment advisor.
 The Goldsticks have been generous donors to many University and community causes through the years.
 Their gifts to Illinois have supported everything from student scholarships to fine arts to music to athletics to neurological research.
 In addition to the Marissa Zelinger Research Award, the Goldstick Initiative also provides support for the Goldstick Family Scholar, the Goldstick Family Lecture Series in Communication Disorders, and several Goldstick Family Doctoral Fellowships.

 Selection criteria for the Marissa Zelinger Research Award include the inclusion and clear labeling of all required features of the proposal as specified below:

 Awards will be made based on merit and should include the following features:

-Recipients will be determined by a selection committee and will be introduced at the Goldstick Family Lecture in the fall.
-Furthermore, recipients will attend the College of Education Award Banquet on November 4, 2017.
+Recipients will be determined by a selection committee and will be introduced at the Goldstick Family Lecture on September 22, 2022.
+Furthermore, recipients will attend the College of Education Award Banquet in the spring of 2023.

 Department of Special Education, University of Illinois at Urbana-Champaign